nvimdev/lspsaga.nvim/README.md

 All highlight groups can be found in [highlight.lua](./lua/lspsaga/highlight.lua).

-`require('lspsaga.kind').get_kind_group` it will return all the SagaWinbar + kind name group . also include `SagaWinbarFileName SagaWinbarFileIcon SagaWinbarFolderName SagaWinbarSep`.these groups is special. so if you want use this api to custom the highlight. you need dealwith these 4 groups the last item is `SagaWinbarSep`.
+`require('lspsaga.kind').get_kind_group` it will return all the SagaWinbar + kind name group . also include `SagaWinbarFileName SagaWinbarFileIcon SagaWinbarFolderName SagaWinbarSep`.
+These groups are special. so if you want use this api to custom the highlight. you need dealwith these 4 groups the last item is `SagaWinbarSep`.